web-dave/webdave.de/src/assets/posts/angular-elements.md

     Creates a custom element class based on an Angular component.(doku)

-But we want to use the AppComponent standalone.
-So we have to remove it from AppModule.bootstrap Array.
-We also have to define it as a entryComponent.
+Normally we tell Angular which Component is our root Component (`bootstrap`).
+But since our `AppComponent` is now used as a standalone Custom Element, Angular doesn't need to bootstrap it any more.
+As such we remove it from the `AppModule.bootstrap` array.
+We also have to define it as a `entryComponent`.

-Normally we tell Angular which Component is our root Component.
-We don't have such a root Component (no bootstrap array). so we need to tell Angular to use the AppModule for bootstrapping, for this we use the ngDoBootstrap method.
+However, we need to tell Angular to use the AppModule for bootstrapping.
+For this we use the `ngDoBootstrap` method.

 ```typescript
 import { NgModule, Injector, DoBootstrap } from '@angular/core';